Code-Institute-Submissions/weather-app-5p/README.md

 4. Go to the deploy tab and link your github account
 5. Select the respository to be used
 6. At the bottom of the deploy page, select "Deploy Branch"

+# Credits
+Used code from [here](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal) for coloring the terminal